 Once you have a clear purpose, it’s essential that you know exactly what is expected of you and your team members.
 Start with a purpose statement for collaboration and define expectations, milestones, roles, responsibilities, and deliverables will help ensure everyone is working towards the same objectives.
+One way to effectively communicate the purpose is by using automated transcription software, which can help you collaborate and foster trust among employees.
+It sends accurate post-meeting notes to ensure everyone has the same information and nothing is misunderstood.
 When each member of the team has a clearly defined role, it’s easier to work effectively, and avoid accidentally stepping on another person’s toes or unintentionally creating bottlenecks within the project.

 It’s not enough to hire or be part of a great team.
 There needs to be structure and resources too.
 By providing the resources needed, and having enough guidance to enable learning, communication, and collaboration will follow more naturally.
 A team that feels they have zero support from the management level, structure, or resources to pull upon are more likely to fail.
 This also includes coaching or training sessions to improve teamwork, emotional intelligence, or navigating difficult conversations.